noah/riddim/README.md

         % $EDITOR riddim.cfg

-RiDDiM can be run either in the foreground (so that you can see debugging output) or as a backgrounded process.
+riddim can be run either in the foreground (so that you can see debugging output) or as a backgrounded process.
 This is controlled by the -f flag.
 Like apachectl, riddim can be started, stopped, and restarted by passing the -k flag.